Investigation Finds Train Driver Performance Influenced by Nicotine Withdrawal Symptoms

-A train driver who passed two signals at “Danger” & entered a crossing before the booms lowered was likely influenced by nicotine withdrawal symptoms, according to the ATSB investigation
+A train driver who passed two signals at “Danger” & entered a crossing before the booms lowered was likely influenced by nicotine withdrawal symptoms, according to the ATSB investigation.

-An incident occurred when a V/Line three-car VLocity train (number 7750) was repositioning on a non-passenger service from the outer Geelong, Victoria, suburb of Waurn Ponds to Geelong Station, from where it was due to operate a passenger service to Melbourne’s Southern Cross Station.
+An incident occurred when a V/Line three-car VLocity train driver (number 7750) was repositioning on a non-passenger service from the outer Geelong, Victoria, suburb of Waurn Ponds to Geelong Station, from where the train was due to operate a passenger service to Melbourne’s Southern Cross Station.
 Shortly after passing Marshall Station, the train passed two signals at Danger (MSL10 and MSL8), entered the single line section between Marshall and South Geelong, and then entered the Marshalltown Road level crossing before the crossing booms had lowered.

 At approximately the same time, a V/Line Melbourne to Warrnambool service, with two crew and 166 passengers on-board, had departed Geelong and was heading towards Marshall on the same single line section.
 The trains were scheduled to cross using the loop track at Marshall.
 When the train controller in Melbourne became aware that train 7750 was passing signals at Danger, the controller initiated an emergency radio fleet call instructing both trains to stop.
 When stopped, the distance between the trains was about 940 meters.